chisui/dakka/thesis/main.md

   deriving (Eq, Show)
 ```

-`ActorRef` provides some way to identify an Actor inside a Actor system we will define later.
+`ActorRef` provides some way to identify an Actor inside an Actor system we will define later.
 `Proxy a` is just a datatype with a unit constructor and a phantom type, that provides a way to pass references to types around.
 `SystemMessage` could also have been defined in GADT-notation, which would have been semantically equivalent.